Postpartum confinement: China

 Postpartum confinement is well-documented in China, where the tradition is known as "Sitting the month": 坐月子 "Zuò yuè zi" in Mandarin or 坐月 "Co5 Jyut2" in Cantonese.
 The earliest record of the Chinese custom of postpartum confinement dates back over 2,000 years ago in the Book of Rites, where it was known as yuè nèi (月内).
 Postpartum confinement is based on traditional Chinese medicine, with a special focus on eating foods considered to be nourishing for the body and helping with the production of breastmilk.
 Women are advised to stay indoors for recovery from the trauma of birth and for feeding the newborn baby.

 The diets and traditions involved with postpartum confinement greatly vary across different Chinese cultural regions.
 The length of Chinese postpartum confinement ranges anywhere between 28 and 100 days.
 Medical opinion in China today generally recommends a confinement period of at least 42 days.
 In ancient China, the confinement period lasted for 100 days.
 This custom is still observed in parts of northern China, such as Shanxi province.
 After 100 days, the Hundred Days Banquet (百日宴) is held to celebrate the baby reaching 100 days old.
 In southern China, the confinement period is significantly shorter, and usually lasts 30 days.

 Because Chinese society is patrilocal, women observing postpartum confinement are traditionally cared for by their mother-in-law.
 In contemporary times, it is also possible for the woman to be cared for her by her own mother or a hired female worker known as a "confinement nanny" (陪月).
-In Hong Kong and Taiwan, the mother and baby sometimes spend the month in special postpartum confinement clinics rather than at home.
+In Hong Kong, the mother and baby sometimes spend the month in special postpartum confinement clinics rather than at home.

 In ancient China, women of certain ethnic groups in the South would resume work right after birth, and allow the men to practice postpartum confinement instead.
 (See Couvade).